kmgilland/GILLAND-Python-Portfolio/README.md

 # 🌟 Katherine Gilland's Data Science Portfolio

 Welcome to my GitHub portfolio!
-Here, you'll find a collection of my projects that showcase my skills and experience.
+Here, you'll find a collection of projects that showcase my skills and experience.
 Feel free to explore, and don't hesitate to reach out if you'd like to collaborate!

 ---